 Stocks are valued at the lower of cost and net realisable value after making due allowance for obsolete and slow-moving stocks.
-Cost includes all direct costs and an appropriate proportion of fixed and variable overheads.

 1.9 Debtors

 Trade and other debtors are recognised at the settlement amount after any trade discount offered.
 Prepayments are valued at the amount prepaid net of any trade discounts due.